promptfoo/promptfoo/site/docs/configuration/expected-outputs/deterministic.md

       - type: rouge-n
         value: '{{expected}}'
 ```

 ### BLEU

-The `bleu` assertion checks if the BLEU score between the LLM output and expected value is above a given threshold.

 BLEU (Bilingual Evaluation Understudy) is a precision-oriented metric that measures the quality of text by comparing it to one or more reference texts.
 The score ranges from 0 (no match) to 1 (perfect match).
 It considers exact matches of words and phrases (n-grams) between the output and reference text.

 While Rouge-N focuses on recall (how much of the reference text is captured), BLEU focuses on precision (how accurate the generated text is).
-This assertion is particularly useful for:
-- Evaluating translation quality
-- Checking text generation accuracy
-- Verifying response correctness in question-answering tasks

 Example: